 Don’t forget foods like mushrooms.
 Medicinal mushrooms are potent immune modulators rich in polysaccharides as well as providing key vitamins, minerals and amino acids.
 Medicinal mushrooms such as shittake, cordyceps, reishi, chaga have been widely researched and known for their anti-viral, anti-bacterial and anti-fungal properties.

 To keep our immune system healthy it is important that we address not just our diet but our lifestyle too.
-Watch your sugar intake – this can suppress your immune system.
-In addition feeling stressed, not sleeping properly, smoking, drinking too much alcohol can all play havoc on our immune response.
+Stress, over and under exercise, lack of quality sleep, excess alcohol can all impact the immune response.